WordPress/gutenberg/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md

 } );
 ```

-## Using Hierarchical Context in InnerBlocks
+## Using Parent and Ancestor Relationships in Blocks

-A common pattern for using InnerBlocks is to create a custom block that will be included _only_ in the InnerBlocks.
-This allows InnerBlocks to have a hierarchical context for nesting child blocks.
+A common pattern for using InnerBlocks is to create a custom block that will be only be available if its parent block is inserted.
+This allows builders to establish a relationship between blocks, while limiting a nested block's discoverability.
+Currently, there are two relationships builders can use: `parent` and `ancestor`.
+The differences are:

+- If you assign a `parent` then you’re stating that the nested block can only be used and inserted as a __direct descendant of the parent__.
+- If you assign an `ancestor` then you’re stating that the nested block can only be used and inserted as a __descendent of the parent__.

+The key difference between `parent` and `ancestor` is `parent` has finer specificity, while an `ancestor` has greater flexibility in its nested hierarchy.

-### Defining Parent Block Context
+### Defining Parent Block Relationship

 An example of this is the Column block, which is assigned the `parent` block setting.
-This allows the Column block to only be available in its parent Columns block context.
+This allows the Column block to only be available as a nested direct descendant in its parent Columns block.
 Otherwise, the Column block will not be available as an option within the block inserter.
 See [Column code for reference](https://github.com/WordPress/gutenberg/tree/HEAD/packages/block-library/src/column).

-When defining a direct child block, use the `parent` block setting to define which block is the parent.
-This prevents the child block from showing in the inserter outside of the InnerBlock it is defined for.
+When defining a direct descendent block, use the `parent` block setting to define which block is the parent.
+This prevents the nested block from showing in the inserter outside of the InnerBlock it is defined for.

 ```json
 {